Abhi6722/Toodle-Meet/README.md

 <hr />

-Amongst others here are the main features Jitsi Meet offers:
+Amongst others here are the main features Toodle Meet offers:

 * Support for all current browsers
 * Mobile applications